Leonardo at RIAT 2025

-From 14-16 July 2023, Leonardo supported the Royal International Air Tattoo (RIAT) hosted at RAF Fairford, playing a central role in the STEM Techno Zone.
-Several Leonardo aircraft flew over the weekend, while a number of them were also on static display.
+From 18-20 July 2025, Leonardo is supporting the Royal International Air Tattoo (RIAT) hosted at RAF Fairford, playing a central role in the STEM Techno Zone.
+Several Leonardo aircraft will be flying over the weekend, while a number of them will also be on static display.

 Techno Zone